cfmcginn/LearnGenJets/README.md

 source setLearnGenJets.sh

 This will set those environmental variables for your session.
 If they are not set, running make will fail with request you run source.

+with all paths set properly, run

+make

+if build is successful, go ahead and run

+./bin/simplePYTHIA.exe

+this will create a file w/ ttree containing particle content of pythia8 pp events at sqrts = 5.02 TeV, a very simple implementation of LHC like conditions with bias to hard scatterings of transverse energy of 80 GeV

+the file can be found under output/TODAYSDATE

+If successful, we can then run jet clustering:

+./bin/simpleFastjet.exe output/TODAYSDATE/PYTHIAFILENAME

+or substitute your own pythia file

+this will create an output in output/TODAYSDATE with a jet TTree